 What happens if I cannot repay my loan and my home is sold?

 If you cannot meet your mortgage repayments and it cannot be resolved, your property may be sold to cover the outstanding loan amount.
 In case of a 'shortfall'—where the sale proceeds don't cover the outstanding loan balance—the lender would recoup this loss from their LMI policy provider.
 The LMI provider may then ask you, the borrower, to repay this directly to them.
-Australia's leading provider of LMI insurance to lenders is Genworth.
+Australia's leading provider of LMI insurance to lenders is Genworth (now Helia).

 Financial hardship